coteditor/CotEditor/CONTRIBUTING.md

 ### Feature requests

-Create a new post using the “Feature request” template.
+Create a new issue using the “Feature request” template.

-Before submitting a request, please make sure of the following:
+Before submitting a request, please do the following:

 - Search for existing feature requests.
 If your idea is already posted, comment on that thread instead of creating a new issue.

-Please refrain from simply adding “+1” or similar comments to existing requests; it serves no purpose and contributes to unnecessary clutter.
+Please refrain from simply adding “+1” or similar comments to existing requests; such comments serve no purpose and create unnecessary clutter.

 ## Pull Requests